ilynne/bus-dashboard/README.md

 ### Migration:

-- [ ] The current app does not have a default option for the group.
+- [ ] ~The current app does not have a default option for the group.
 It also uses one table for buses at stops.
 We will need to migrate these.
-We also need to migrate existing users, who will need to reset their passwords.
+We also need to migrate existing users, who will need to reset their passwords.~ -- this step was deemed unnecessary for phase 1 of this project

 ### Models